niklasnson/0x68k.github.io/_posts/2025-09-07-retrospective.md

 It's been a tough couple of years, mainly with my health fluctuating between bad and really bad.
 I had severe side effects from several of my medications.
 Sudden chills, mood swings and stomach and head pain.
 Constantly tired and blurred vision.

 But what perhaps hit me the hardest was that suddenly it felt like my strength was halved, all the progress I had made in recent years was suddenly gone.
-This is where I decided, I would take control of my well-being and I would make sure to get in better shape than anyone else.
+This is where I decided, I would take control of my well-being and I would make sure to get in better shape than ever before.
 Just over a year ago I discovered Hyrox as a form of training, which has done a lot for my well-being and physical shape.
 But not only that, it has also helped me a lot mentally.

 <img width="350" class="rounded mx-auto d-block" src="/assets/img/retrospective_b.JPEG">